MoNezhadali/database_engineering/13-3-Redis-Internals.md

 Journaling (Append Only Log AOP)
-Snapshotting (instead of every transaction to be logged to the disk, we can snapshot the entire thing) Both of these happen asynchronously in the background.s
+Snapshotting (instead of every transaction to be logged to the disk, we can snapshot the entire thing) Both of these happen asynchronously in the background.